LIFETIME DEAL — LIMITED TIME

 Is EPUB the format for Kindle?

-No, EPUB is not the native format for Kindle.
-Kindle devices primarily use the MOBI format, along with AZW and KFX.
-However, EPUB files can be easily converted to Kindle-compatible formats for reading.
+No—EPUB isn’t the native Kindle format.
+Kindle devices mainly use MOBI (with AZW and KFX also in the mix).
+The good news is that EPUB files can be converted into Kindle-compatible formats for reading.

 Does Kindle still support MOBI?